-Version 1.0 of the NSI supports only a Connection Service, this service allows connection-oriented circuits to be requested and managed.

 The NSI Service Plane

-For the purposes of defining layering, this architecture assigns the NSI to a conceptual Service Plane.
+This architecture assigns the NSI to a conceptual Service Plane.
 Here we define the Service Plane as incorporating participating NSAs and the associated NSI sessions between these NSAs.
+The transport equipment (switches, X-connects etc) reside in the Transport Plane.
 This is depicted in Figure 5.

 In general, the NSI Service Plane relies on the capabilities of the Control Plane and/or Management Plane (not shown) to effect changes in the Transport Plane, where the control and management planes follow conventional definitions.
 The transport resources and the physical instance of the Connection reside on the Transport Plane.